romi/romi-robots-docs/docs/wip-peter/index.md

 ## Introduction

-The Romi system provides an abstraction layer to work with various hardware components, mostly cameras and CNC-like devices.
-The cameras we use mostly is the Pi Camera.
-The CNCs we use are generally devices with 1 to 3 degrees of freedom that use stepper motors.
+Romi allows you to combine cameras and CNC-like devices into a single hardware platform.
+The camera we use mostly is the Pi Camera.
+The CNCs generally have 1 to 3 degrees of freedom using stepper motors.
 This include devices that use the same hardware as 3D printers, but also devices that can come in other shapes, such as camera gimbals.

 There are several ways to talk to these devices.
 Probably the easiest way is to write a Python script, such as the one below.